FANTASTIC TALES!

 The next morning I started my pilgrimage.
 It began on a road that cut through the lava fields, but eventually the road disintegrated into nothingness and I had to cut across the jagged, broken landscape directly, a plume of smoke in the distance my only landmark.
 Between the sun and the unrelieved ebony landscape, it was very hot.

-My destination wasn’t the plume of smoke and steam I could see in the distance – that was where the lava was flowing into the ocean, and NOT a place you wanted to get too close too, as the steam made by boiling lava colliding with salt water wasn’t the healthiest for human lungs, but it was a signpost in the right direction.
+My destination wasn’t the plume of smoke and steam I could see in the distance – that was where the lava was flowing into the ocean, and NOT a place you wanted to get too close too, as the steam made by boiling lava colliding with salt water wasn’t the healthiest for human lungs, but it was a signpost showing the right direction.
 I wanted to find one of the slow moving flows that a person could actually get close to, and after about six hours hiking, I got my wish.

 Pāhoehoe (pronounced ‘paw hoey hoey’) is the name for lava that moves ponderously across the landscape, solidifying into smooth, ropy swirls and curves that are a pleasure to walk on and quite trippy to behold.
 Very distinct from ‘A‘ā, which is pronounced “Ah!
 Ah!”, as in the sound you make if attempting to walk across it’s rough, sharp, spiky surface.